Kansas City Chiefs vs. Denver Broncos NFL Week 18 Odds, Plays and Insights for January 8, 2022

 - At home this season, Denver is 4-4 against the spread and 4-4 overall.

-- At home, the Broncos are unbeaten ATS (2-0) as 10-point underdogs or more.
+- At home, as 11-point underdogs or greater, the Broncos are unbeaten ATS (1-0).

-- This season, in eight home games, Denver has hit the over twice.

-- Kansas City is 4-3 against the spread, and 4-3 overall, away from home.

-- Kansas City has hit the over in five of seven away games this year.
+- Kansas City has hit the over in five of seven away games this season.

-- The average point total in Chiefs away games this season is 53.9 points, 9.4 more than this contest's over/under (44.5).
+- The average point total in Chiefs away games this season is 53.9 points, 8.9 more than this matchup's over/under (45).

 Powered by Data Skrive.